 Kepe’kek: At the Narrows

-“Halifax, N.W.”, 1918 [detail] CREDIT: Nova Scotia Archives Map Collection: V5 1: 31 680.
+“Halifax, N.W.”, 1918 [detail], showing the Halifax Harbour Narrows.
+CREDIT: Nova Scotia Archives Map Collection: V5 1: 31 680.
 133a

 Troop train at Pier No. 2, Halifax CREDIT: Nova Scotia Archives, Helen Creighton, Album 11 No. 32